My first physical encounter with the world of leather and…

 Anarchic erotic cabaret

 One night, Shoehorn came to see me DJ at Bar Code in Soho, where the decks were positioned in the window.
-She decided to dance rather suggestively while I mixed.
+She decided to dance suggestively while I mixed.
 This caused something of a sensation with the passing trade.

 Unfortunately, her moves attracted beered-up geezers looking for hostess bars and pole dancers.
 This created a headache for the security on the door, who couldn’t convince the gangs of lads that they were leering outside a gay bar, not a brothel.